ph04/dotfiles2/README.md

 - [ ] fix scroll in documentation CoC
 - [ ] go to previous buffer (ctrl + tab)
-- [ ] check other useful things to add
+- [ ] add image support
+- [ ] nvim tree
   - [ ] fix nvim tree opening on the right for some stupid reason
+  - [ ] close nvim tree when closing current buffer
+  - [ ] nvim tree resets the width when closed and re-opened
+  - [ ] enable global shortcuts (?)
+  - [ ] find files not present on screen

 ### zsh